OrangeCoder01/programming-polyglot-learning-archive/README.md

 About the contributor:

     I am Yassin, an ECE student, has a deep curiousity for tinkering, in the fields of Engineering.
     I find it suitable for documenting the process of learning from the ground up into one big repository for projects that include using programming languages such as games built using Python or real-life problem solving projects using Arduino-IDE.
     And even simple challenges like digit-count of an input integer using C++

 About the archive:

-                  This archive stores that serves the purpose of documenting both:
+    This archive serves the purpose of documenting both:
       1) The learning process, starting from Hello World from every new programming I started to learn (Python, etc... )
       2) The projects, from simple games like hangman from Python to Arduino projects

 About the archive architecture: {Special Case: Arduino IDE}